sectra-medical/dpat_imageanalysisapi_sdk/examples/python/ia_app_basic/README.md

 Should have no trouble scaling as long as number of max simultaneous users are below 1000 or so.

+### Prerequisites

+You currently need libgeos to build shapely.
+On ubuntu `sudo apt install libgeos-dev`.
+The shapely dependency will eventually be removed.

 ### Install and run

 You can run this example in a virtualenv using poetry, or directly in the current python environment.